8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 The authority indicates how reliable a site is, and this value is determined by the number and quality of the backlinks.
 That is, by the incoming links of your website.

 Backlinks tell Google how reliable your website is, but beware, not all backlinks have the same value.
-Give preference to a backlink strategy created on highly authoritative domains, trying to publish quality links on your website, leaving out the quantity.
+Give preference to a backlink strategy created on highly authoritative domains, trying to publish quality links on your website and leaving out the quantity.

-An excellent way to host the valuable link, to build that network of links that could really make a difference in scaling the search results, is represented by guest posts.
+An excellent way to host a valuable link and build a network of links that could really make a difference in scaling the search results is represented by guest posts.
 Learn about it.
 It could be for you.

 Everything said so far may not be enough to scale the search results if you do not pay due attention to the competition of keywords within each web page.

 This process is more commonly called “keyword cannibalization.”
-And sadly, when it occurs, the Google crawler fails to perceive and identify the most important pages for your website, with all the following drawbacks.
+Sadly, when it occurs, the Google crawler fails to perceive and identify the most important pages for your website, with all the following drawbacks.

 How is the problem of internal cannibalization solved?
 Solving it only by using long-tail keywords with keyword phrases directly linked to the main and most important ones for your website is possible.